tiffanymonroe/wdi-remote-gizmo/unit_2/w06d05/morning_exercise/ejs-partials-mongoose-store/README.md

 #### Editing a partial
 Whoops!
-Our footer says `all rights reversed` it should say `all rights reserved` Let's update our `footer.ejs` file
+Our footer says `all rights reversed` it should say `all rights reserved`.

+Let's update our `footer.ejs` file
 - click around the mongoose store, did the footer change on all your pages now?
 - If so sweet!
 If not, let's troubleshoot